anebix-world/fonts/README.md

 # Anebix Fonts
-A collection of hosted fonts
+A collection of hosted fonts, all fonts with a TTF alternative.

 ## Mozilla